cjuszczak/explor-photos-dotnet-api/README.md

 For this version of the project I have chosen to use a Microsoft SQL database.
 In the resources folder is a SQL file that can be used to create the initial database on a Microsoft SQL instance of your choice.

-I've chosen to use [Amazon Web Services RDS](https://aws.amazon.com/rds/).
+I've chosen to use [Amazon Web Services RDS](https://aws.amazon.com/rds/) to host my SQL instance but you can use any Microsoft SQL compatible platform you wish.

 ## Author